cepharum/latest-node/README.md

 * The channel defaults to `lts`.
 * The mode defaults to `fetch` (as this is considered the opposite of `test` shown before).

-All other filters are unset and thus
+All other filters are unset, but may be set up to match some available value in HTTP header field `User-Agent`.
+So

 ```
 http://127.0.0.1:3000/
 ```

-would fetch any version of current LTS release.
+would fetch any version of current LTS release for the current client platform in case of it is derivable from user agent information or for any platform otherwise.